Locations:

 Tonsil Cancer

-Tonsil cancer is the most common form of oropharyngeal cancer.
-The condition is commonly linked to HPV (human papilloma virus) infection, though it can also be caused by heavy alcohol and tobacco use.
+Tonsil cancer is a type of oropharyngeal cancer.
+Symptoms include persistent sore throat and swollen tonsils.
+The condition is commonly linked to human papillomavirus (HPV) infection, though heavy alcohol and tobacco use may also increase tonsil cancer risk.
 Tonsil cancer treatments include surgery, chemotherapy and radiation therapy.

 Overview